jontsnz/import-daily-to-jira/README.md

 - You have a JIRA API key (which you can get from "Manage Account" -> "Security" -> "API token")
 - You hate manually transcribing data from one place to another and would rather trust a mindless computer program to do it for you!

+### Warning

+This importer does not check to see if you've already imported a timesheet, so it's up to you to ensure you don't import the same one twice!

 ## Usage

 Use the ```--live_mode``` flag when you are ready.
 Defaults to test mode which shows what would have been imported, and any issues that could not be found.